MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms.md

 ### Viewer {#TutorialViewer}

-Instead of using the Output Inspector to inspect images, it is sensible to add a viewer to the network.
-Search for the module `View2D` and add it to your workspace.
-Most modules have different connectors.
-Data were transmitted via output connectors on the top side of a module and can be received by other modules via input connectors on the bottom side of the module.
+Instead of using the Output Inspector to inspect images, we´d suggest to add another viewer to the network.
+Search for the Module `View2D` and add it to your workspace.
+Most modules have different connector options.
+Data is generally transmitted from the top side of a module to another modules bottom side.

-The module `View2D` has one input connector for the voxel-images on the bottom side (triangle) and three other possible inputs (half-circles), which will be explained later on.
-In general, module outputs can be connected to module inputs with the same symbol and thus transmit information and data between modules.
+The module `View2D` has one input connector for voxel-images (triangle-shaped) and three other possible input connectors (Shaped like half-circles) on the bottom.
+The half-circle-shaped input connectors will be explained later on.
+Generally, module outputs can be connected to module inputs with the same symbol and thus transmit information and data between those modules.

 ![2D Viewer](/images/tutorials/basicmechanics/BM_05.png "2D Viewer")

-You can now add the loaded image to the viewer by connecting the image output of the module `ImageLoad` with the image input of the module `View2D`.
-This is done as follows:
+You can now display the loaded image in the newly added viewer-module by connecting the output of the module `ImageLoad` to the input connector of the module `View2D`.
+Follow these steps to do so:

 1. Click the output connector of `ImageLoad`.

 2. Keep the left mouse button {{< mousebutton "left" >}} pressed while dragging the connection to the input connector of `View2D` (white line).

-3. Check that the connection is well-defined (green line).
+3. Check if the connection is well-defined (green line).

-4. At the input connector of `View2D`, release the mouse button and establish the connection (blue line).
+4. Release the mouse-button on the input connector of your 'View2D'-module to establish the connection.

 ![Establish connection](/images/tutorials/basicmechanics/BM_06.png "Establish connection")

 Although the connection is established, no image rendering has started yet.
-To initialize rendering, open the `View2D` panel by double-clicking the module `View2D` in your network.
-Similar to the Output Inspector, you can scroll through the slices and change the contrast.
-By pressing the {{< keyboard "A" >}} you can switch the annotation mode.
+To initialize rendering, open the `View2D` panel by double-clicking on the module.
+Similar to the Output Inspector, you can scroll through the slices and set different levels of contrast.
+The amount of displayed annotations is altered by pressing {{< keyboard "A" >}} on the keyboard (annotation-mode).

 ![View2D Panel](/images/tutorials/basicmechanics/BM_07.png "View2D Panel")

-You can also disconnect the Modules by dragging the connection away from the input or output connector of the Modules.
+By dragging the connection away from either the input or the output connector, the connection is interrupted.

-Connections between compatible outputs and inputs are established automatically in case 2 Modules are moved close enough to each other.
+Connections between compatible outputs and inputs are established automatically if two Modules get close enough to each other.

 {{<alert class="info" caption="Extra Infos">}}
 Connecting, Disconnecting, Moving and Replacing Connections is explained {{< docuLinks "/Resources/Documentation/Publish/SDK/MeVisLabManual/ch03s04.html" "here" >}}